-- 6.1.1.8.1 The results for each case sample will be documented on a worksheet and placed in the casefile. - 6.1.1.8.2 The printed reports will be stored in a central file in the lab the analysis was performed. - 6.1.1.8.3 The data from the run will be stored electronically and if it is on a computer will be backed up at least every two months.
+- 6.1.1.8.1 The results for each case sample will be documented on a worksheet or printed on a report and placed in the casefile. - 6.1.1.8.2 The printed reports for the batch and controls will be stored in a central file in the lab the analysis was performed. - 6.1.1.8.3 The data from the run will be stored electronically and if it is on a computer will be backed up at least every two months.